-Belgrade in 2 Days for Families - Hands-on science at the Nikola Tesla Museum
+Belgrade in 2 Days - Hands-on science at the Nikola Tesla Museum

 A relaxed, stroller-friendly 2-day plan around central Belgrade (May / Spring) with interactive museums, fortress park time, lakeside play at Ada Ciganlija, easy transfers and kid-friendly meals.
 Designed for families with young children — includes nap/snack buffers and short walks.